 - Mixing Bowl | If you are using a stand mixer, then your bowl will fit just fine, you might also want to use a hand mixer, or mix with a wooden spoon, these glass batter bowls are my favorite.

-- My TOP TIP about quick bread; is do not over mix the batter, which is why many of them are done by hand.
-Over mixing quick breads or soda breads can cause tunneling and alter the texture of the quick bread!
+- Do not over mix the batter, which is why many of them are done by hand.
+Overmixing quick bread or soda bread can cause tunneling and alter the texture of the quick bread!

 - Bonus TIP | Make sure your baking soda is fresh!
 See below for how to test!